Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

 For **application** tags, update the configuration of the agent.
 If there isn’t one, add a top-level `application` field to the *contrast_security.yaml* file.
 Under that heading, add a `tags` field, which you may set to any comma-separated alphanumeric string.

 * application:
-  * **name**: Override the reported application name.
-If not provided, the agent finds an appropriate application name.
+  * **name**: Override the reported application name. <br> Note: On Java systems where multiple, distinct applications may be served by a single process, this configuration causes the agent to report all discovered applications as one application with the given name.
   * **path**: Override the reported application path.
   * **group**: Add the name of the application group with which this application should be associated in the Contrast UI.
   * **code**: Add the application code this application should use in the Contrast UI.